Caring for Aging Parents – A Sibling’s Survival Guide

 Management experts agree that high performing teams always set clear roles and responsibilities, take advantage of diverse skill sets and insist on good communication.
 It turns out that the most encouraging stories about sibling relationships include at least one of these elements.

-In our FB live interview, Maria Shriver shared with me that, when she was taking care of her parents, she and her brothers set up weekly phone check-ins to discuss pending decisions and things that needed to be done.
+Maria Shriver shared with me that, when she was taking care of her parents, she and her brothers set up weekly phone check-ins to discuss pending decisions and things that needed to be done.

 One reader told me that she and her sisters call their collective efforts “sisterpower” and convene regularly over www.freeconference.com.
 They make a point to lift each other’s spirits with funny stories.